pgsleepy/ultimatexr.io-1/content/docs/programming-guide/input-getting-user-input.md

 bool GetButtonsPressUpAny  (UxrHandSide handSide, UxrInputButtons buttons, bool getIgnoredInput)
 ```

 In the methods above, `handSide` specifies the hand to check, while `buttons` denotes the specific button or buttons, indicated by combining flags.
-The parameter `getIgnoredInput` controls whether to retrieve input events for ignored controllers.
+The optional parameter `getIgnoredInput` controls whether to retrieve input events for [ignored controllers](#ignoring-input).
 By default, it's set to `false`; using `true` should be limited to cases where it's truly necessary.
-Ignoring controller input will be covered [below](#ignoring-input).

 {{% callout tip %}}
 Passing the `Handedness` property as `handSide` will query the primary hand.
 By maintaining a handedness setting, we can implement logic to support both left-handed and right-handed users.